Self-Employed Proof of Income: 6 Methods on How to Prove It

 #3.
 Get Bank Statements

 If your client did not issue a 1099 form, you can use your bank statements as your self-employed proof of income instead.
-Bank statements are ideal if you regularly deposit and withdraw money from your bank account.
+Bank statements are ideal if you regularly deposit and withdraw money from your bank account since they can provide a clear record of your earnings over the years.

 Presenting at least six to 12 months’ worth of bank statements shows landlords and financial institutions that you regularly make transactions through your bank and that you earn money through legitimate work.